 While lecturing for the Women’s Christian Temperance Union, Harper railed against segregated chapters within the organization.
 In response to rampant discrimination within women’s rights organizations, she helped found the National Association of Colored Women.
-She also served as director of the American Association of Educators of Colored Youth (1894).
+In 1894, she became director of the American Association of Educators of Colored Youth.
 Harper returned to her adopted home of Philadelphia at the end of her life.
 She died there of heart disease.

 Though her poetry may not display the aesthetic genius of Phillis Wheatley, or Albery Allson Whitman’s dexterity with multiple poetic forms, Harper was effective in using verse to facilitate political outcomes.
 Her efforts in abolitionism, the suffrage movement, and in warning the public about the perils of alcohol abuse were instrumental in fostering some of the social changes that Harper did not live long enough to witness.